Suggested links

 Health Risks of Asbestos in Popcorn Ceilings

 Asbestos fibers are invisible and undetectable without specialized tests.
-They can be inhaled or ingested.
+They can be breathed in or swallowed.
 Once inside the body, they become embedded into the soft tissue of the chest or abdominal cavity and are impossible to remove.

 Asbestos fibers cause many health problems, including chronic coughing, phlegm, shortness of breath, and asbestosis.
 In the most serious cases, the fibers cause cancerous tumors known as mesothelioma, which are hard to detect and can spread quickly throughout the rest of the body.